Ohio Penitentiary

 The Ohio Penitentiary, also known as the Ohio State Penitentiary, was a prison operated from 1834 to 1984 in downtown Columbus, Ohio, in what is now known as the Arena District.
 The state had built a small prison in Columbus in 1813, but as the state's population grew the earlier facility was not able to handle the number of prisoners sent to it by the courts.
 When the penitentiary first opened in 1834, not all of the buildings were completed.
 The prison housed 5,235 prisoners at its peak in 1955.
 Prison conditions were described as "primitive" and the facility was eventually replaced by the Southern Ohio Correctional Facility, a maximum security facility in Lucasville.
-During its operation, it housed several well-known inmates, including General John H. Morgan, who famously escaped the prison during the Civil War, "Bugs" Moran, O. Henry, Chester Himes, and Sam Sheppard, whose story is said to have inspired the movie The Fugitive.
+During its operation, it housed several well-known inmates, including General John H. Morgan, George "Bugs" Moran, O. Henry, Chester Himes, and Sam Sheppard.
 A separate women's prison was built within its walls in 1837.
 The buildings were demolished in 1997.

 History

 The prison was completed in 1815, replacing a more primitive one constructed by the Franklin County Court of Common Pleas a mile south in Franklinton.
 It initially consisted of 13 cells.
 Its first inmates were two brothers, John and David Evans, who arrived August 15, 1815.

-Starting in 1897, 315 inmates were executed in the prison's electric chair.
-In 1885, the penitentiary became the site for executions, which had been carried out by local law enforcement officials up to that time.
-At first, prisoners condemned to death were executed by hanging, but in 1897 the electric chair replaced the prison's gallows.
-Both men and women were electrocuted between 1897 and 1963, when the death penalty was halted in Ohio.
-Tourists were encouraged to visit the Ohio State Penitentiary.

 Among the wardens of the penitentiary was Charles C. Walcutt, a former general in the Union Army during the Civil War.
-The last warden was Terry Taylor.
+The prison's final warden was Terry Taylor.

+Capital punishment

+In 1885, Ohio legislators passed a law requiring executions to take place at the Ohio Penitentiary; prior, local law enforcement were responsible for carrying out executions in the counties where inmates were convicted.
+The penitentiary first accommodated executions by hanging, starting with the hanging of convicted murderer Valentine Wagner on July 31, 1885.
+On July 1, 1896, Ohio's state legislature voted to replace the prison's gallows with the electric chair, thus making Ohio the second state in the United States to adopt and use that method of execution.
+Ohio's first executions by electrocution took place on April 21, 1897, when teenager William Haas and 38-year-old William Wiley, both convicted of murder, were executed shortly after midnight; Haas died first at 12:27 am, and Wiley followed minutes later.
+The last death sentence carried out at the prison, and Ohio's final electrocution, was that of Donald Reinbolt on March 15, 1963.

+A total of 343 inmates were executed at the penitentiary; 28 men were hanged between 1885 and 1896, and 312 men and three women were electrocuted between 1897 and 1963, as Ohio subsequently experienced a hiatus in executions.
+In 1972, the prison's electric chair and the state's death row were relocated to the Southern Ohio Correctional Facility in Lucasville, Ohio, although the chair was never used at that location before it was permanently retired in 2001 and donated to the Ohio Historical Society in 2002.